AI4WORK-Project/sliding-work-sharing/README.md

 _Please Note_: here the `{your-configuration-name}` would be the name of your custom scenario's name

-To test your custom scenario, refer the example of testing the application section [here](#how-to-test-the-application)
+To test your custom scenario, follow the example in the [testing the application](#how-to-test-the-application) section and adjust its input parameters to fit to your own scenario.

 ---